NCAR/DART/models/wrf/tutorial/README.md

 that are run on a supercomputer queueing system, an additional layer of scripts is necessary to glue all of the pieces together.
-A set of scripts is provided with the tutorial tarball to provide you a starting point for your own WRFDART system.
+A set of scripts is provided with the tutorial tarball to provide you a starting point for your own WRF/DART system.
 You will need to edit these scripts, perhaps extensively, to run them within your particular computing environment.
 If you will run on NCAR\'s Cheyenne environment, fewer edits may be needed, but you should familiarize yourself with